hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

     + this.torcs.getEstimatedExecutionPlan(re.getSlowestExecution()));
 ```

+Since Torcs is data source-aware, it automatically uses the correct execution plan retrieval logic, according to the specific ranking entry.

 To display something like (in Oracle):

 ```txt
 Plan hash value: 3305857414

 ----------------------------------------------------------------------------------------------
 | Id  | Operation                     | Name         | Rows  | Bytes | Cost (%CPU)| Time     |
 ----------------------------------------------------------------------------------------------